jyotirmoym/hyperledger-fabric-e2e-system/README.md

 * Application Codebase - Java, Angular

 # Components
-Following are the components used support this end to end setup
+Following are the components used to support this end to end setup

 * [hyperledger-fabric-chaincode](https://github.com/jyotirmoym/hyperledger-fabric-chaincode) — The smart contract
 * [hyperledger-fabric-org1-api](https://github.com/jyotirmoym/hyperledger-fabric-org1-api) — The application API for first organisation